Welcome to snowbirdtrailer.com

 We are providing information to help retirees get a sense of what this experience is all about.
 To answer many of those questions of 'how do we?' ... 'where do we?' ... 'what do we?' ... and the like.
 We are sure that those same questions are asked all over the northern U.S. States and Canada.

-Why a Park Model - and not that nice House or Condo
+Why a Park Model in a 'Resort' - and not that nice House or Condo

-Many of the new snowbirds are tempted by the good deals on condos and houses available in Arizona.
-And that is understandable.
-They have spent their lives working hard to afford that nicer bigger home.
+Most new snowbirds have spent their lives working hard to afford that nicer bigger home.
 Lots of room for the kids and such.
 BUT NOW THINGS ARE DIFFERENT.

 If you are newly retired it is time to make the big shift to LIFESTYLE FIRST!

 It is not just about the building anymore.
 That starts to become less important ... way down the list in fact.
 Of course you need the basics ... but you will find that those are far less than you ever thought.

 You have also been used to looking at your home as a potential investment.
 That 'someday' it may be worth a whole lot more.
 But that is also different now.
 'Someday' has pretty well arrived.
 It is now time to ENJOY YOURSELF!